sqlalchemy-filterset/sqlalchemy-filterset/docs/filters.md

     the resulting set of records, which can affect the accuracy of pagination.
     This may include issues such as duplicate records or excluded records.
-    It is important to take this into consideration and ensure that the join is properly set up to avoid these issues when using the LimitOffsetFilter.
+    It is important to take this into consideration and ensure that the join is properly set up to avoid these issues when using the `LimitOffsetFilter`.

     - If we use the query:
     ```sql